 Dr Greg Battle has worked as a GP in Islington for 18 years and continues to do so.
-Outside his clinical practice he has held leadership roles for 15 years in Islington including primary care group chair North Islington, professional executive committee chair Islington PCT, practice based commissioning chair Central Islington and prescribing lead GP Islington.
-He trained at UCLH and worked as a junior doctor in UCLH and the Royal Free Hospital.
-He was primary care advisor to the Whittington Hospital 10 years ago and now will brings his primary care clinical and leadership experience to the Whittington Health Executive to ensure delivery of the best possible integrated care for the local population.
+Outside his clinical practice he has held leadership roles for 15 years in Islington including PCG Chair North Islington, PEC Chair Islington PCT, PBC Chair Central Islington and Prescribing lead GP Islington.
+He trained at UCLH and worked as a Junior Doctor in UCLH and the Royal Free Hospitals.
+He was primary care advisor to the Whittington Hospital 10 years ago and now will bring his primary care clinical and leadership experience to the Whittington ICO Executive to ensure delivery of the best possible integrated care for the local population.